 - Must be intermediate or better skier or rider

 - Must commit to attending the full 6-week program

 If you are passionate about skiing, snowboarding or snowshoeing, volunteer with Maine Adaptive and pass on your love of sports.
 Volunteer instructors help participants learn and improve their skills on the slopes and trails.

 - Instructor: Alpine and Nordic skiing, snowboarding, snowshoeing and alpine racing.
 Instructors are paired with participants to teach and improve skills in their chosen snow sport.

 - Equipment: Help set up, maintain, and repair skis, and adaptive equipment.

 - Office: Assist staff in filing, data entry, mailings or at the reception desk.

-- Photography: Digital and print photography on-snow and in the headquarters to capture the essence of Maine Adaptive.
+- Photography: Digital and print photography and videography on-snow and in the headquarters to capture the essence of Maine Adaptive.

 - Snowmobile driver: Transport participants who are unable to use a ski lift, along with their instructors.